 Who is the fittest?
 How do you know?
 Since 2007, the CrossFit Games have evolved to answer these questions.
 Each year the Games are a more comprehensive test of fitness, and the athletes raise the level of competition to unprecedented heights.
-The average regional athlete in 2017 will be dramatically more capable than the worlds best in 2007.
+The average Semifinals athlete in 2023 will be dramatically more capable than the world's best in 2007.

 Several unique characteristics define the CrossFit Games.
 The Games change every year and oftentimes, the details are not announced until right before each event.
 Athletes train year-round for a competition that is almost completely a mystery.
 When they reach the Games, they put their training and mental fortitude to the test and take on a rigorous, broad-ranging test of overall physical capacity.
 At the close of competition, the Fittest on Earth™will have clearly distinguished themselves.

 The 2023 NOBULL CrossFit Games marked the final year in Madison, Wisconsin.
 For the past six years, CrossFit athletes, staff, and spectators have descended on the Capital city to host the festival of fitness and crown the Fittest on Earth.

 The 2023 Open

 The 2023 CrossFit Open took place Feb.
 16 - March 6, in tens of thousands of CrossFit affiliates and garage gyms around the world.
 At the close of registration, 322,000 people were signed up to compete in the individual, age-group, or adaptive divisions.
 Every Thursday for three weeks, tests were announced via a live announcement with top athletes and local CrossFit athletes going head-to-head immediately after.
 At the end of three weeks and three tests, Canadian Jeffrey Adler and American Mal O’Brien were crowned the winners.